 I am now going to tell you something that I wish someone had told me sooner, during my JEE preparation.
 Ready for the big secret?
 Here it is – Don’t plan a study schedule right away.
 Read that again.

-When you plan a study time during a rush of motivation, you are committing two major mistakes.
+When you plan a study schedule during a rush of motivation, you are committing two major mistakes.

 1) The obvious one: You will set extremely high goals and targets that you won’t be able to reach.
 When you fail to achieve these goals, you will obviously feel disappointed.